Do Go On - 206 - Dungeons and Dragons

 Cleric or something like that?

-Yeah, I'll tell you what a Cleric is.
+I'll tell you what a cleric is.

 Cleric, a priestly champion.

-No, Bard for me.
+No, barred for me.

-Bard, an inspiring magician who's power echoes
+Bard, an inspiring magician who power echoes the music of creation.

 Yeah, that sounds nice.